sethtara/fidenzWeatherApp/README.md

 The assignment is to read the cities.json file and extract the 'CityCode' codes from it.
 Using CityCode as reference then you will call openweathermap.org weather APIs to get the latest weather information and present it as a provided UI design.
 ## Tools in will use
 - Node.js
-- Express.js
+- Reactjs
 - npm
 - docker
-- openweather API (already provided incase you want to change, it is in /public/assets/js/script.js )
+- openweather API already provided incase you want to change, it is .env

 ## Installations